SSWConsulting/SSW.Rules.Content/rules/what-is-a-spec-review/rule.md

 ![Figure: The final product based on these wireframes](microsoftteams-image.png "Final Product")

-As you can see, the wireframes allow you to gain a 'glimpse into the future'.
+As you can see, the wireframes allow you to gain a 'glimpse into the future' and give you the clearest possible depection of the end product.